SMAC-Group/ptds/content/syllabus/grading.md

 Due to the structure of this class, attendance is very important.
 Moreover, students will be encouraged to work in teams on in-class activities each week, so others are counting on you to be in class and contribute.
 Students with valid excuse should notify the instructor as soon as possible and provide a minimum of one week notice.

 Each lecture will have its own magic word that you are responsible for entering into a form link that will be provided on Piazza.
-In order to be eligible to receive attendance points, you must be in class, enter the magic word within 5 minutes after it is given, and stay for the entire duration of the class.
+In order to be eligible to receive attendance points, you must be in class, enter the magic word within 5 minutes after it is given, and stay for the entire duration of the class.-->
--->